 Randomized parallel-group dietary intervention (RCT):

-- Designed to recruit target of 100 subjects per treatment group (based on estimated dropout rate of 15% from similar nutrition studies; calculated sample size of 254 subjects to detect a 10% decrease in LDL-cholesterol with a 0.05 significance level and 80% power, assuming an standard deviation of 0.85)
+- Designed to recruit target of 100 subjects per treatment group (based on estimated dropout rate of 15% from similar nutrition studies; calculated sample size of 254 subjects to detect a 10% decrease in LDL-cholesterol with a 0.05 significance level and 80% power, assuming an SD of 0.85)

-- Participants were randomly allocated to three study groups [control (no dietary change), intervention I (60g WG per day for 16 weeks) and intervention 2 (60g WG per day for eight weeks followed by 120g WG per day for eight weeks), using procedure to ensure even distribution of participants within each group by age, sex and body mass index
+- Participants were randomly allocated to three study groups [control (no dietary change), intervention I (60g WG per day for 16 weeks) and intervention 2 (60g WG per day for eight weeks followed by 120g WG per day for eight weeks), using procedure to ensure even distribution of participants within each group by age, sex and BMI

 - Single researcher at each center was responsible for recruitment, allocating subjects by minimization, taking anthropometric measurements using standard operating procedures, giving instructions and providing subjects with study foods